 Dr. Arthur Siegel states “the “inflammatory storm” triggered by the stress of running a marathon creates all the symptoms of heart disease.”
 Marathon runners have an increased risk for heart attack, blood in urine, hardening of the arteries, lower back pain, repetitive stress injuries, permanent bone injury, stress fractures, and sudden cardiac death.

 Excess Exercise Boosts Stress Hormones

 Your body responds in the same way it has throughout history, not according to modern ideas or technology.
-A pounding heart means that something stressful is happening, and that means your adrenals are pumping out stress hormones.
+A pounding heart means that something stressful is happening, and that means your stress response system is activated and your adrenals are pumping out stress hormones.

 Adrenal fatigue, which is the result of your body being in a constant state of stress, causes a host of health problems: weight gain, heart disease, insulin resistance, and depression are several examples.

 The adrenaline and endorphin rush created by intense activity is addictive.
 Those who work out hard on a regular basis become dependent on this hormone burst, which is why they become depressed when injury or other circumstances keep them out of the gym.

 Additionally, when we are under stress, cortisol downregulates the immune system, which means excess exercise weakens immunity significantly and makes you much more vulnerable to illness and disease.